sharzil1994/ProB-site/README.md

 List of Dataset used in this research in present in Featrues/data_seq folder
 Features are stored in numpy format
 Program can be run using pre-computed features without installing Blast+, HH-suite, and DSSP software.
-However binding sites of proteins present in pre-computed features list can be predicted.
+However binding sites of proteins present in pre-computed features list can only be predicted